-PROCOL HARUM---"In concert with the Edmonton Symphony Orchestra and the Da Camera Singers" (Chrysalis CHR 1004, £2.08).
-Of all the rock-orchestral fusions this one really does work primarily because Procol have used the technique before, and because they use it with arro-gance, assurance and don't set out to compromise.
-From the very beginning when the guitar and strings play to-gether on "Conquistador" with perfect balance, this is a success.
+PROCOL HARUM-"In concert with the Edmonton Symphony Orchestra and the Da Camera Singers" (Chrysalis CHR 1004, £2.08).
+Of all the rock-orchestral fusions this one really does work primarily because Procol have used the technique before, and because they use it with arrogance, assurance and don't set out to compromise.

+From the very beginning when the guitar and strings play together on "Conquistador" with perfect balance, this is a success.
 This album really brings home just how good Procol are on sea songs.
-"Whaling Stories" makes brilliant use of the orchestra to heighten the effect of a sea battle with a whale, working up from with a whale, working up from just string-backed vocals to a terrific crescendo.
+"Whaling Stories" makes brilliant use of the orchestra to heighten the effect of a sea battle with a whale, working up from just string hocked week the PROCOL HARUM-"In concert with a whale, working up from just string-backed vocals to a terrific crescendo.

 terrific crescendo.

-"Salty Dog" is also impressive in its grandeur, complete with quadrophonic seagull noises, In contrast, "Twas Teatime At The Circus" from the long "In Held Twas I" on side two, cap-tures all the rumbustious humph of the circus, and then phunges into the eerie thunder-opening of "In The Automn Of My Madness," a chilling number with good use of flute and album really, it's a very satisfying one $\star \star \star B.S.$
+"Salty Dog" is also impressive in its grandeur, complete with quadrophonic seagull noises.
+In contrast, "Twas Teatime At The Circus" from the long "In Held Twas I" on side two, captures all the rumbustious humph of the circus, and then plunges into the eerie thunder-opening of "In The Autumn Of My Madness," a chilling number with good use of flute and organ.
+A very complete and highly talented album which should help dispel this group's image of the 1967 one-hit wonders. \\\ C.B.